 Added by Ben Young on March 19, 2014 at 9:30 — No Comments

 There is no universal moral code to guide businesses through complex dilemmas about what is right or wrong.
-Business ethics contain principles and standards that guide the behavior of…Continue
+Business ethics contain principles and standards that guide the behavior of business.
+It entails what is right or wrong, and dictates what behavior is…Continue

 Added by Gloria Lewis on March 15, 2014 at 0:38 — No Comments